netascode/terraform-provider-fmc/docs/data-sources/access_control_policy.md

 - `default_action_send_events_to_fmc` (Boolean) Indicating whether the device will send events to the Firepower Management Center event viewer.
 - `default_action_send_syslog` (Boolean) Indicating whether the device will send events to a syslog server.
 - `description` (String) Description
 - `rules` (Attributes List) The ordered list of rules.
-The first matching rule overshadows all the matching rules which follow it.
 Rules must be sorted in the order of the corresponding categories, if they have `category_name`.
-Uncategorized non-mandatory rules must be below all other rules. (see [below for nested schema](#nestedatt--rules))
+Uncategorized non-mandatory rules must be below all other rules.
+The first matching rule is selected.
+Except for MONITOR rules, the system does not continue to evaluate traffic against additional rules after that traffic matches a rule. (see [below for nested schema](#nestedatt--rules))

 <a id="nestedatt--categories"></a>
 ### Nested Schema for `categories`